Table Of Contents

 These caves are the combination of Hinduism and Buddhist caves.
 These caves are present on the Island which is known as “Elephanta” or “Gharapuri” island.
 That is why these caves are also known as “Gharapuri Caves”.
 This ultimate tourist place is one of the most visited tourist places in Mumbai.

 The caves remain open on all weekdays except Monday.
 Elephanta Caves timings may affect during public holidays, festival season and rainy season (due to high tides).

 Visit Duration: It takes around 2:30-3 hours to explore all the tourist attractions of Elephanta.

+Elephanta caves ferry timings are very much convenient for the visitors.
+These timings may fluctuate during the rainy season.
 The first ferryboat is at 9:00 AM from the Gateway Of India.
 Ferryboat takes an hour to reach Elephanta Caves from Gateway Of India.
 The last boat leaves the Gateway at around 2:00 PM.
-Similarly, the first boat for return from the Elephanta is at 12 noon and the last boat is at 5:30.
+Similarly, the first boat for return from the Elephanta is at 12 noon and the last boat is at 5:30 PM.
 This ride cost Rs.
 120 to 150 for per person to reach this wonderful place.
 We suggest our readers go early.
 So they can explore the other tourist attractions of this place.

 How To Reach Elephanta Caves?

 - By Road: Tourist can reach Gateway of India from the other parts of Mumbai city by private or public transport.

 - By Railway: The nearest railway station is Chhatrapati Shivaji Terminals (CST) junction.
 From CST you will get the auto/taxi to reach Gateway.
 It takes around 10 minutes to reach Gateway.